rosenbjerg/FFMpegCore/README.md

 I can only guarantee an expected behaviour built binaries included, other 3rd party builds could contain API changes rendering an unexpected behaviour.

+MacOSX
+The Unit test have run on MacOSX - 10.14.4 using ffmpeg version 4.1.3.
+(It was installed using "brew install ffmpeg" and "brew install mono-libgdiplus").
+The RootDirectory was set to "/usr/local/bin" for running unit test.

 ### FFProbe

 FFProbe is used to gather video information